-Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification 14-1 Existing intensive farming land^ use activities The use of land ^ pursuant to s9(2) RMA for any of the following types of intensive farming: (i) dairy farming (ii) commercial vegetable growing (iii) cropping (iv) intensive sheep and beef farming that was existing in the Water Management Sub-zones listed in and from the dates specified in Table 14.1 and any of the following discharges ^ pursuant to ss15(1) or 15(2A) RMA associated with that intensive farming: (a) the discharge ^ of fertiliser onto or into land ^ Controlled the nutrient management plan prepared under (a). (c) The nutrient management plan prepared under (a) must demonstrate that the nitrogen leaching loss from the activity will not exceed the cumulative nitrogen leaching maximum specified in Table 14.2.
-Control is reserved over: (a) the implementation of the nutrient management plan (b) compliance with the cumulative nitrogen leaching maximum specified in Table 14.2 good management practices to avoid, remedy or mitigate nutrient leaching and run-off, faecal contamination and sediment losses from the land^\() (c) the matters of control in Rule 14-11 (d) avoiding, remedying or mitigating the effects of odour, dust, fertiliser drift or effluent drift (e) provision of information including the nutrient management plan
+Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification 14-1 Existing intensive farming land ^A use activities The use of land^ pursuant to s9(2) RMA for any of the following types of intensive farming: (i) dairy farming (ii) commercial vegetable growing (iii) cropping (iv) intensive sheep and beef farming that was existing in the Water Management Sub-zones listed in and from the dates specified in Table 14.1 and any of the following discharges^ pursuant to ss15(1) or 15(2A) RMA associated with that intensive farming: (a) the discharge^ of fertiliser onto or into land^ (b) the discharge^ of contaminants^ onto or into land^ from Controlled (a) A nutrient management plan must be prepared for the land^, and provided annually to the Regional Council. (b) The activity must be undertaken in accordance with the nutrient management plan prepared under (a). (c) The nutrient management plan prepared under (a) must demonstrate that the nitrogen leaching loss from the activity will not exceed the cumulative nitrogen leaching maximum specified in Table 14.2. (d) Cattle must be excluded from: (i) wetlands^ and lakes^ that are a rare habitat or threatened habitat, and Control is reserved over: (a) the implementation of the nutrient management plan (b) compliance with the cumulative nitrogen leaching maximum specified in Table 14.2-good management practices to avoid, remedy or mitigate nutrient leaching and run-off, faecal contamination and sediment losses from the land^ (c) the matters of control in Rule 14-11 (d) avoiding, remedying or mitigating the effects of odour, dust, fertiliser drift or effluent drift (e) provision of information including the nutrient management plan

-&lt;sup>963 The Plan has legal effect in the case of dairy farming\ from 24 August 2010 and for commercial vegetable growing\, cropping\ and intensive sheep and beef\ it has legal effect from 9 May 2013.
+4 The Plan has legal effect in the case of dairy farming from 24 August 2010 and for commercial vegetable growing, cropping and intensive sheep and beef it has legal effect from 9 May 2013.